Skip to content

 Summer Shih Tzu Haircuts: 8 Cool, Low-Maintenance Styles

-For summer, the best Shih Tzu haircuts are short, even, and low-maintenance — the puppy cut, teddy bear cut, and summer (kennel) cut are the three most popular, because they keep a dense double-ish coat cool and tangle-free without shaving the dog bald.
-Here are eight cool-weather styles, how short to go, and what to ask your groomer.
+For summer, the best Shih Tzu haircuts are short, even, and low-maintenance, the puppy cut, teddy bear cut, and summer (kennel) cut are the three most popular, because they keep the coat cool and tangle-free without shaving the dog bald.
+Here are eight summer styles, how short to go, what to ask your groomer, and the honest answer to "should I shave my Shih Tzu in summer?"

 How short should a Shih Tzu go in summer?